The Skyblade Saga!

 “Cap’n!”
 Tom scowled.
 “Don’t be a fool.”

 “Do you take me for one?”
 Annabel folded her arms.
 “Tom, this job will take stealth and silence.
-You’d be bad at that even without a belly full of ale and crackers.”
+You’d be bad at that even without a belly full of ale and crackers.
+And your shoulder needs more time to heal.”

 “But the Cathedral Guard—”

-“Won’t know I’m there until after I’m long gone.”
+“They won’t even know I’m there until after I’m gone.”
 Annabel handed two gold pieces to Harry.
-“Find yourself some new clothes, and someone more welcoming of your attention.”
+“Find yourself some new clothes, and someone who will be welcoming of your attentions.”

-“I’ll be back before first light,” Annabel said as she walked away.
+“I’ll be back on the Peregrine before first light,” Annabel said as she walked away, her seeming reappearing as she murmured under her breath.

 The troll shook his head as Annabel left the tavern.
-“It’s the ale talking,” he muttered.
+“Bloody damn foolishness,” Tom muttered.
+“It’s the ale talking.
+I’m sure of it.”

 “That went well,” Harry said with a jovial smile.
 He glanced at the cheese tray.
 “Are you going to—”